alphajuliet/advent-2021/README.md

 A little warm-up: calculate a simple difference vector and count the positive entries in part 1, and then aggregate instead with a moving window in part 2.
 For the windowing we have the `partition` function.

+### Day 2

+We implement a little state machine to track our position according to a list of instructions.
+Once we've parsed the input the transitions themselves are very basic in part 1, and fractionally less so in part 2.
+As my little challenge, I've crammed in a couple more lambda functions rather than creating separate definitions.

 ## License